 It was the first Easter after Mom passed away.
 Three months after her funeral I was here as a stranger, worshipping in her church in her little town, taking my mother’s place in her church pew.
 I even carried a beautiful studio portrait of Mom, taken just before she married, as a radiant girl of 21.
 I showed it to her friends as they shared warm stories and tears of remembrance.

 Father did something lovely that day: knowing I was going to be in church, he chose and arranged a special bouquet in Mom’s honor.
-During the Liturgy, he stepped away from the microphone and said a few soft spontaneous words of gentle kindness, pointing to the flowers and describing how they symbolized Mom’s bright spirit, and how they had been donated by an enemy of hers.
+During the Liturgy, he stepped away from the microphone and said a few soft spontaneous words of gentle kindness, pointing to the flowers and describing how they symbolized Mom’s bright spirit, and how they had been donated by enemies of hers.

 Well, Mom was a popular figure in the neighborhood, participating in social groups and hiking all over town with her walking stick and sun hat and big smile.
 What a credit to her bright upbeat spirit, that people who didn’t even like her had chipped in for a floral arrangement!

 After the service I thanked Father for his hospitality and kind words.
 Not knowing that he had gone out and bought the flowers himself with his own pocket money, I marveled “Father, how remarkable that Mom’s flowers were purchased by her enemies.”

 “By her enemies.
 I was not aware that Mom had enemies, but — to think that they bought her a bouquet!
 They’ve certainly got great taste in design.”

 “By her enemies?
 By her enemies?”
 For a moment, Father looked taken aback.
 “No!
 No, I said in her tribute that I wanted to buy her anemones.”